valueflows/valueflows/docs/introduction/flows.md

 ## Intent

-On the process side, for example, a work plan could be an Intent, but a work plan that some agent committed to is a Commitment.
+Intents describe potential future events which have not been agreed to by other agents.
+Intents are often used for discovering another agent to participate in a desired event.
+On the process side, for example, planned work  could be an Intent, but planned work that some agent committed to is a Commitment.
-Intent describes some potential future event which might require prior Commitment.

 ## Commitment

-Commitments are "mirrors" of economic events, and economic events can fulfull commitments.
-Commitments can satisfy intents.
+Commitments describe potential future events which the involved agents already agreed to pursuit.
 Commitments can be considered contractual promises from one agent to another.
-Commitments describe potential future event which involved agents already agreed to pursuit.
+Commitments are "mirrors" of economic events, and Economic Events can fulfull Commitments.
+Commitments can satisfy Intents.

 ## Economic Events

-Economic event describes past event, something already observed, never some potential future event.
-They can fulfill commitments or intents.
+Economic Events describes past events, something observed, never some potential future event.
+They can fulfill Commitments or satisfy Intents (when there is no Commitment).

 ## Granularity